 I started on the GAPS intro diet, lots of nourishing healing bone broth and simple foods.
-As I started to learn about Ankylosing Spondylitis, I gained a wealth of insight about its link to a bacteria in the gut called Klebsiella, which feeds off starch.
+As I began learning about Ankylosing Spondylitis, I gained a wealth of insight about its link to a bacteria in the gut called Klebsiella, which feeds off starch.
 Naturally on the GAPS diet, I’d already removed grains, high GI sugar and most dairy products like cheese and milk but things weren’t quite right.
 And that’s when I discovered Paleo.
-I now eat Paleo but with my low starch twist (so minus the very starchy vegetables like sweet potato and parsnips.)
+I now eat Paleo / Dairy Free Keto but with my low starch twist (so minus the very starchy vegetables like sweet potato and parsnips.)

 Almost 5 years on, I’ve surprised the doctors, am free of medication and continue to get stronger and heal my body every day.

 I’m back exercising and even do some musical theatre.
 Yes me, the girl who wouldn’t say boo to a goose, on the stage!
 I’m not disregarding medication as it has it’s place, I just passionately believe we can all improve our health if we look after our guts and find a way of eating that works for us.

 I understand it can feel scary changing your diet this dramatically and the mental torment of identifying which foods could be exacerbating your symptoms, but make a start, it’s a journey, you won’t get it right on day one but making the change is without a doubt the best decision I ever made.
 Eating low carb has allowed me to regain control from my illness, get respite from the constant pain, giving me my confidence and life back.